binarybottle/optimize_layouts/keyboards/README_keyboards.md

   ```

 ### Step 2.
 Optimally arrange the remaining letters.
-The following steps act on each of Step 1's output files.

   **2.1.
-Remove 2 letters from the 2 least comfortable of the 16 keys.**
+For each 16-item layout, remove 2 letters from the 2 least comfortable keys.**

   Command for generating the second set of configuration files: